platformsh/platformsh-docs/docs/src/configuration/app/hooks.md

 ---

 Platform.sh supports three "hooks", or points in the deployment of a new version of an application that you can inject a custom script into.
-Each runs at a different stage of the process.
+Each runs at a different stage of the [build and deploy process](../../overview/build-deploy.md).

 Each hook is executed as a single script, so they're considered to have failed only if the final command in them fails.
 To cause them to fail on the first failed command, add `set -e` to the beginning of the hook.